MOTS-c (10mg Vial) Research Protocol & Reconstitution Guide

 MOTS-c is a highly stable peptide compared to growth hormone analogs, but it requires a careful reconstitution process to avoid foaming, which can occur due to the peptide's density at high mg concentrations.

-1. Sanitization: Sterilize the rubber stoppers of both the MOTS-c vial and the diluent vial with fresh alcohol swabs.
+- Sanitization: Sterilize rubber stoppers of both vials with alcohol swabs.

-2. Equalization: Draw 1.0 mL of air into the syringe and inject it into the Bac Water vial to equalize pressure.
+- Equalization: Draw 1.0 mL of air into the syringe and inject it into the Bac Water vial.

-3. Draw Diluent: Slowly draw 1.0 mL of Bacteriostatic Water.
-A 1mL dilution of a 10mg vial creates a 10mg/mL concentration.
+- Draw Diluent: Slowly draw 1.0 mL of Bacteriostatic Water per 10mg vial.

-4. Drip Technique: Angle the needle against the glass wall of the MOTS-c vial.
-Drip the water slowly.
-Do not spray directly onto the lyophilized puck.
+- Drip Technique: Angle the needle against the glass wall.
+Do not spray directly onto the puck.

-5. Dissolution: Gently roll the vial between your palms.
-MOTS-c dissolves readily but should never be shaken.
+- Dissolution: Gently roll the vial between your palms.
+Never shake the solution.

-6. Resting: Allow the solution to sit in the refrigerator (2–8°C) for 15 minutes before drawing a dose.
+- Resting: Allow the solution to sit in the refrigerator (2–8°C) for 15 minutes.

 Administration Technique & Site Rotation

 MOTS-c is administered via subcutaneous (SubQ) injection into the adipose tissue.
-Because MOTS-c acts systemically on skeletal muscle and the liver, localized injection is not required.
+Because MOTS-c acts systemically, localized injection is not required.

-• Precision: In the titration model, draw volumes are extremely small (2–10 units).
-Ensure no air bubbles are trapped, as they can significantly alter the mcg delivery.
+- Precision: In the titration model, draw volumes are estremamente small (2–10 units).
+Ensure no air bubbles are trapped.

 Technical Appendix: Molecular Mechanics & AMPK Signaling

-This section provides technical analysis of the mitochondrial-to-nuclear signaling axis, intended for institutional research reference.
+This section provides technical analysis of the mitochondrial-to-nuclear signaling axis.

 I. The Mitochondrial-Nuclear Signaling Axis

 MOTS-c is unique because it translocates to the nucleus during metabolic stress.
-Once there, it binds to various promoter regions to regulate gene expression, particularly those involved in glucose metabolism and heat shock responses.
-This "retrograde signaling" is a key component of cellular stress adaptation.
+It regulates gene expression involved in glucose metabolism and heat shock responses.

 II.
 AMPK Activation and GLUT4 Translocation

 The primary mechanism of MOTS-c is the activation of AMP-activated protein kinase (AMPK).
-This activation triggers the translocation of **GLUT4** transporters to the cell surface of skeletal muscles, allowing for insulin-independent glucose uptake.
-This makes MOTS-c a primary subject for research into insulin resistance and type 2 diabetes.
+This activation triggers the translocation of **GLUT4** transporters to the cell surface.

 III.
 Fatty Acid Oxidation (FAO)

-In addition to glucose, MOTS-c promotes the breakdown of fats by increasing fatty acid oxidation.
-It downregulates the expression of enzymes involved in *lipogenesis*, essentially shifting the metabolic engine from fat storage to fat utilization.
+In addition to glucose, MOTS-c promotes the breakdown of fats by increasing fatty acid oxidation and downregulating enzymes involved in lipogenesis.

 IV.
 Stability and Environmental Sensitivity

-• Lyophilized: Stable at room temperature for 30 days.
-Store at -20°C for long-term research.
+- Lyophilized: Stable at room temperature for 30 days; store at -20°C for long-term.

-• Reconstituted: Must be refrigerated at 2–8°C. Bioactivity is highest for 14 days, with potency decline after 21 days.
+- Reconstituted: Must be refrigerated at 2–8°C. Potency decline after 21 days.

-• Photosensitivity: Keep vials in opaque storage boxes to prevent UV exposure.
+- Photosensitivity: Keep vials in opaque storage boxes.

 V. Research FAQ